Kevinatil/GenPreMut/README.md

 - Sequence screening

-We provide our predicted properties for 1 million generated sequences with BA.2.1 as parent node.
+We provide our predicted properties for 1 million generated sequences with BA.2.1 as starting lineage.
 We show the calculation of quantified antibody barrier score, and screen the generated sequences to get the high risk variants as well as the high risk mutation types.

 [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/github/Kevinatil/GenPreMut/blob/main/quick_start/SequenceScreen.ipynb)